 3. Addressing the Challenges of the Forgetting Curve:

-According to the theory of the forgetting curve, learners tend to forget nearly 80% of what they have learnt within 30 days if there is no reinforcement to the learning.
+According to the theory of the forgetting curve, learners tend to forget nearly 80% of what they have learned within 30 days if there is no reinforcement to the learning.
 Microlearning helps to negate the challenge of the forgetting curve as small, concept-specific nuggets can be used to reinforce formal learning for better retention.

 4. Addressing Specific Learner Needs: